papajessie/swcpy/docs/bugs.md

 The [Rebel V-4X-D Ski Speeder](PolarShip.html) has a displayed damage that is going down from level 9 to level 11 (instead of up) without any other stats increasing.
 The calculated damage increases from level 9 to 10, but drops at level 11 (below level 7).

   * **Analysis:**
     * _displayed damage_: The displayed damage per second is computed correctly according to the current formula until level 9.
 The level 10 value was diminished in update 1171 (the Prestige one) so that it would seem to increase from level 10 to 11.
-In a posterior update, the level 11 was re-computed in version 1176 or 1177 from a wrong value to a wrong value (according to the current formula), but a bit larger (so that it would show better, possibly).
+In a posterior update, the level 11 was re-computed in version 1176 or 1177 from a wrong value to a wrong value (according to the current formula), but a bit larger (so that it would show better, possibly). (**fixed**)
     * _computed damage_: The computed damage drops with level 11 because the shot delay is 300 ms instead of 200 ms (so the fire rate drops).
   * **Bug confirmed:** not yet
   * **Bug confirmation process:** to be done